SurgeProtocol/core-contracts/README.md

 **Staking pools that allow you to buy deals before they have terms**

-**TBD: Token Bound Deposits, a variant of Token Bound Accounts that accepts escrow deposits and allows you to buy deals that do not have final terms**
+**TBD: Token Bound Deposits, a variant of Token Bound Accounts that accepts escrow deposits and applies rules to destribute a selected token**

 ## Documentation